Guana Cay Settlement

 Of course there is Nippers, one of the hottest spots in all of Abaco (Video).
 It is a trendsetting place that lives up to its reputation and one of a few places that stays open in early fall.
 Often you find Johnny Nipper himself bar tending. (see food & drinks).
 It's on a bluff overlooking their snorkeling beach and ocean - Spectacular.
 It really packs them in.
 You can also dine in style at "Overso", Nippers new enclosed air conditioned restaurant.
 Chef Debbie also includes many state side favorites in her menu of local fare.

 For those not staying on Guana, access to Nippers is only by boat or ferry from Marsh Harbour.
 Every Sunday they serve a Hawaiian style pig roast which attracts folks and yachtsmen from all over the cays.
 Tickets are sold on a first come first served basis.
 It's generally very crowded.
-The Barefoot Man, who's CD's are in every gift shop and hotel, makes a couple annual appearance here (Video).
+The Barefoot Man, a poor mans Jimmy Buffett, who's CD's are in every gift shop and hotel, makes a couple annual appearances and drew large crouds.
+His last in April 2019 (Video).
 At one time, Nippers had its own webcam focused on their beautiful beach below.
 A storm knocked it out years back and it's never been replaced.
 If anyone should have a webcam, it's Nippers.
 When you stop by, bug them about that.
 (Abaco Webcams.)

 Across from the settlement at the harbours edge, youl'll see the Orchid Bay Yacht Club and Marina.
 It's an ownership resort, marina and restaurant with sales office.
 Check with them to see if any homes are available for rent.
 You cant miss their a large stone jetty protecting its marina and harbour.
 Their Sunsetter Bar & Restaurant is popular in season.
 (Video)